Makoto Furukawa‘s “from fairytale” shows charisma and powerful vocals in full swing in a flamboyant jazz-rock masterpiece.

 Intense, fun and pretty exquisite, Kachidoki does a pretty good – albeit overdone in the music industry – blend of rock and traditional Japanese.

 13 – for fairytale

-The chorus is subtle and, once again, extremely slow paced, fitting well with the song’s ballad approach.
-It carries a lot of warmth and tenderness that, along Furukawa’s vocals, lullaby the listener.
+The chorus is subtle and, once again, extremely slow-paced, fitting well with the song’s ballad approach.
+It carries a lot of warmth and tenderness that, along with Furukawa’s vocals, lullaby the listener.

 This is the kind of song perfect to showcase Furukawa’s control over his vocals – which he keeps insanely steady while tacking a song as emotionally intense as this one – as well as his ability to fit different types of songs.

 It doesn’t look like it but ballads are a rather thing in his repertoire but, as far as his performances go, it’s safe to say that he could continue to release a ballad or 2 from time to time as he absolutely nails these.